Get a kubeconfig file for your virtual cluster

 token: $ACCESS_KEY

-You can then access your virtual cluster by using the freshly created kubeconfig file:
+You can access your virtual cluster by using the freshly created kubeconfig file:

 KUBECONFIG=my-kubeconfig.yaml kubectl get namespaces